DougieTheDev/levelGroundMMA/README.md

 Structured the content of the site, including sections for the gym’s introduction, services, schedule, and contact information<br>
 CSS3<br>
 Styled the website to be clean and professional, with a responsive layout to ensure compatibility across devices.
 The design was kept simple to allow easy navigation and readability.<br>

+## Lesson learned
+I gained more insight into web accessibility by making sure text contrast, button sizes, and other design elements were easy to read and interact with on different devices.